codehsbooks/apjava/Programming-with-Karel/methods-in-karel.md

 ## Defining a method vs. calling a method

 When we want to create and use new methods, there are two parts: Defining a method and calling our method after we have defined it.

-**Defining a method:** Teaching Karel the new word.
+**Defining a method:** Teaching Karel the new command.
 In other words, writing out the instructions for this new action.

 **Calling a method for Karel:** Actually getting Karel to do the command.
 Actually causing the action to happen.

+For Karel to know how to do the command, we will first need to teach Karel the command.

 ### Example